isi-mube/Cytology-Codex/README.md

 This project started on 08/07/2023 and was completed within 3 weeks, presented on 27/07/2023 for Ironhack´s final bootcamp project.

-## Digital Cytology
+## Cytology, Cytopathology & Digital Pathology
 * Explain briefly what Cytology is
 * Explain briefly what Digital Pathology is
 * Explain briefly problems that Cytology faces

 ## Project development:
-**Start:** 08/07/23
-**Deadline:** 29/07/23
+**Start:** 08/07/23 - **Deadline:** 29/07/23

 * 08/07/23: Data collection and defining the challenge.
-Also, run a first quick model with the efussion dataset.
+Also, run a first quick model with an effusion dataset.
-* 09/07/23:
-  * SQL: Cleaned the Excel file.
-Selected some thyroid samples to scan.
-* 10/07/23:
-  * README: Files updated for main, data and python scripts folders.
-  * Effusion dataset: Trying to solve the issue of pre-processing images.
-Contacted with WellGen, got a code from Computer Vision forum to clean blank spaces and crop the images based on clusters.
+* 09/07/23: Cleaned an excel file with Cytology data from my work.
+* 10/07/23: Created basic structure of folders, README in GitHub.
+Struggling with my Data gathering.
+* 11-13/07/23: Found new sources of Data, cleaned the code for multiclassification, ran a first script using salivary gland specimens.
+* 15/07/23: Documenting the process in the README files, getting in touch with fellow colleagues (cytopathologists, cytotechnologists, professors) to get new insights and cross-validation of the images.

 ## Results